Constitution and Bylaws of Templar Church

 1. The authority of this Church is that which is necessary to fulfill its mission and ministry according to the Scriptures.

 2. This Church delegates authority to the Chairman of the Church Board for all decision pertaining to the church.

 3. The authority of this Church is exercised by the Chairman of the Church Board as provided for in this Constitution and Bylaws.
-(Chapter 6)
+(See Chapter 6)

 4. The Chairman of the Church Board shall have authority to:

 a.
 Extend a Letter of Call or terminate a Letter of Call to any clergy member (removal) of Templar Church from the lowest Priest to it’s Bishop.
 (See Chapter 7)

 b.
 Appoint and remove members of the Church Board.
 (Chapter 7)

 c.
 Approve the annual Mission and Ministry Budget.

 d.
 Acquire and dispose of real property and all assets, hold title to and use its property and all assets for any activities consistent with its mission and ministry.

 e.
 Make any legal agreements as necessary to fulfill the mission and ministry of this congregation.